Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

 For the theoretical bound, we assume capacity-achieving channel codes for transmission, denoted as the BPG-Capacity scheme.
-For the MIMO system with CSIT, we apply the water-filling algorithm for power allocation {among the parallel channels formed after Eqn. \ref{svd_MIMO_out}.}
+For the MIMO system with CSIT, we apply the water-filling algorithm for power allocation among the parallel channels formed after Eqn.
+8. For the open-looop MIMO system with CSIR, we assume that the transmitter knows the instantaneous capacity of each channel block without power allocation, and can select the best compression rate.
+Note that, in practice, the transmitter does not have access to the CSI, and would probably employ a conservative compression rate to avoid a potential outage.

 Our model was implemented in Pytorch with two GTX 3090Ti GPUs.
 We use a learning rate of $5e^{-5}$ and a batch size of $128$ with an Adam optimizer.
 Models were trained until the performance on a validation set stopped improving.
 Considering the model complexity and the performance, we set $p=8$, $l=64$, $c=48$ for image vectorization, and $L_t=8$, $d=256$, and $N_s=8$ for each transformer layer of the ViT.